SlowBubble/match-grader/README.md

 ## Doing

-- Watch Mode: add a GradebookUiConfig for Watch and Edit
+- Watch Mode: Implement GradebookUiConfig for Watch and Edit
   - Remove Start, Result, Winner's, Loser's.
   - Reveal only the start time for the current point
     - reveal everything for the previous points